kurtgodel1/shoe/README.md

 The project is structured into two main parts:

-- Backend: Using Dvango REST Framework
+- Backend: Using Django REST Framework
 - Frontend: Developed with React

 For more details on how to set up and run the project, please refer to the documentation provided in the respective directories.